 - 9. Cross-Compliance applies to all land within an agricultural holding for the full 12 calendar months.
 This includes permanently held land (either owned or under an agricultural tenancy), common land, shared grazing and land taken in conacre.
 Cross-Compliance also applies to the agricultural activity undertaken by the beneficiaries of the schemes listed in paragraph 4.
 Any action required to comply with an agri-environment agreement shall not constitute a breach of the Cross-Compliance requirements. - 10.
 This booklet sets out the Cross-Compliance rules for Northern Ireland.
 The rules vary across England, Scotland, Wales and the Republic of Ireland.
-Where your holding crosses a border you may have to make different arrangements on each side of the border.
 You should obtain copies of all relevant guidance that applies to your holding.